uwplse/pumpkin-pi/README.md

 ##### Command

 ```
-Lift A B in f as g.
+Lift A B in f as g. (* no tactic suggestions *)
+Repair A B in f as g. (* tactic suggestions *)
 ```

-This command lifts a function or proof `f` along the discovered relation.
+This command lifts a function or proof `f` along the configured equivalence.
-DEVOID must be able to find an ornament between `A` and `B` for this command to work.
-If you have already called `Find ornament` on `A` and `B`, it will use the discovered ornament; otherwise, it will search for an ornament first.
+If you have already called `Find ornament` on `A` and `B`, it will use the discovered equivalence.
+If you have used manual configuration, it will use that configuration.
+Otherwise, it will search for an equivalence first.

 ##### Outputs

-`Lift` produces a function `g` which is the analogue of `f`.
+`Lift` or `Repair` produces a term `g` which is the analogue of `f`, but refers to `B` in place of `A`.

 ##### Alternate Syntax